-During this project, citizen scientists and partners of the Earthwatch Urban Resiliency Program collected leaf samples from 122 different tree species in the 43 parks surveyed.
+During this project, community scientists and partners of the Earthwatch Urban Resiliency Program collected leaf samples from 122 different tree species in the 43 parks surveyed.
 This includes many iconic native species such as the native oaks (coast live oak, Engelmann oak, and valley oak), as well as many exotics.
 California sycamores, Chinese elms, coast live oaks, and jacarandas were found in close to 50% of the parks surveyed, but many species were found only in a small number of parks.

 - More than 700 people participated